C code unit testing on a shoestring

 This paper outlines some of the possible techniques in the hope that you may find them useful in evaluating your approach to unit testing and considering whether to go with a commercial test automation tool or to do it yourself.

-The techniques focus on C code but are equally applicable to C++, except that proof of code coverage may be problematic in the presence of function overloading or overriding.
+The techniques focus on C code but are (almost) equally applicable to C++.

 There is more to unit testing of safety-related code than testing of input-state-output relationships: the test is supposed to look under the hood and demonstrate that the code execution path is as expected (and, presumably, as designed), that the results of important interim computations are correct and that all execution paths have been exercised.